KeltonMVP/rules/docs/factions/gang-rules.en.md

 - every member is entitled to 2 accepted requests per week.
 - <span style="color:green;">the first 5 absence requests for wars are accepted</span>, <span style="color:red;">the rest will be rejected</span>.
 For other activities, a limit will be announced if necessary.
-- if a member requests absence and is present at the activity, the request will be rejected.
+- if a member requests absence and is present at the activity or all wars during that day, the request will be rejected.
 - for 2 or more requests on consecutive days, faction leadership reserves the right to reject the request.
 - requests made during wars will be rejected.